hmrc/releaser/README.md

 - Maven based libraries and services found in https://bintray.com/hmrc/release-candidates
 - Ivy based libraries for SBT plugins found in https://bintray.com/hmrc/sbt-plugin-release-candidates

+####Naming conventions
+Artefacts supplied to the releaser need to follow the following naming convention:

+<artefact-name>_<scala-version>-<version>.<extension>
+E.g: catalogue-frontend_2.11-4.77.0-5-g8d3e2c5.jar

+####Supported File Types

+The releaser will handle the following file types found in release candidates:
+* .pom
+* .jar
+* .tgz

+The following files will be specifically ignored if present:
+* *-sources.jar
+* *-javadoc.jar

+The releaser will modify .jar and .tgz files in order to update instances of version numbers contained within.
+All other files will be ignored and will not be copied to the released artefact.

+####Additional files/non-standard artefacts

+The releaser also supports files that do not match the naming conventions above.
+The following additional filenames are supported:

+* .pom
+* .jar
+* .tgz
+* .zip

+Any JAR files present will be modified to update instances of version numbers contained withing.
+Any other files will be renamed if the filenames contain a release candidate version string, but otherwise no transformations will be applied.

+If the artefact does NOT contain a JAR matching the naming conventions, you must supply a commit.mf file instead.
+This file tells the releaser which commit to tag when making the release.
+An example is as follows:

+`sha=c3d0be41ecbe669545ee3e94d31ed9a4bc91ee3c
+author=charleskubicek
+date=2011-06-17T14:53:35Z`

 ### Coding in the Open
 Release is an integral part of how we release code in the open, more information can be found in the [Coding in the Open Manual](http://hmrc.github.io/coding-in-the-open-manual/)